 The challenges for producing any documentary film are getting the necessary footage and funding in order to make a compelling film.
 With your help we can achieve our funding goal and have enough funds so that we are able to focus solely on producing Things of Intrinsic Worth.
 Our goal is to make a great film and reaching our Kickstarter goal makes it possible.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 OUR SINCERE THANKS!
 Thank you for your contribution.
 Every pledge helps us reach our goal.Estimated delivery:

 AUTOGRAPHED HARD COPY OF COWBOY CURMUDGEON AND OTHER STORIES+YOUR NAME IN THE CREDITS+WATCH THE FILM!
 You'll receive an autographed copy of Wally McRae's collection of poems which includes the poem "Things of Intrinsic Worth".
 Wally is a renowned cowboy poet who was awarded the National Endowment for the Arts' National Heritage Award and was nominated by Bill Clinton to serve on the National Council of the Arts.
-You'll also receive a special thanks credit in the film and a private, password-protected link to view Things of Intrinsic Worth when it's released.Estimated delivery:Ships within the US only
+You'll also receive a special thanks credit in the film and a private, password-protected link to view Things of Intrinsic Worth when it's released.Estimated delivery:Only ships to: United States

 - (60 days)